14 Reasons Why Rubber Plant is Dropping Leaves and their Remedies

 Solutions

-Carefully slip the plant out of its pot and inspect the roots.
+Carefully slip your Rubber Plant out of its pot and inspect the roots.
 Brown-black mushy roots indicate root-rot, trim them off and treat the healthy roots with a fungicidal solution.

 Solutions